Rapid Fentanyl Detox Risks, Benefits and Options

 - Abnormally high blood pressure

 - Runny nose

 Consequently, the desire to avoid these painful withdrawal symptoms are a leading reason that addiction to fentanyl is difficult to quit.

 Due to relief from what may have started as a genuine chronic pain condition combined with the highly pleasurable effects of the drug, many individuals do not realize they have become addicted until it is too late.

 However, there are effective options for treatment for fentanyl addiction.
 For a treatment to be effective, it must address the physiological dependence and behavioral addiction.

 Fentanyl Rapid Detox and Addiction Treatment

-Fentanyl rapid detox is a medical procedure designed to reverse physiological dependence on opioids.
+Rapid fentanyl detoxification is a medical procedure designed to reverse physiological dependence on opioids.
 While a patient is sedated in the ICU of a full-service hospital, particular drugs are provided to cleanse the body’s receptor sites.
-The fentanyl rapid detox process allows the patient to overcome the withdrawal phase faster, more comfortably and under constant medical monitoring.
+The fast fentanyl detox process allows the patient to overcome the withdrawal phase faster, more comfortably while under constant medical monitoring.

 Rapid detox has one of the highest success rates of any medical opioid detoxification process in history.
 When performed in an accredited hospital by an experienced anesthesiologist, rapid detox is a safe and effective solution for treating fentanyl addiction.

 It is crucial to the success of an accelerated fentanyl detox procedure that the patient is professionally assisted throughout the transitional period post-detox because the organs are working hard to find a new baseline.
 While this phase can be relatively smooth for some, others may find it challenging.